RenaOSTeam/renaOS/README.md

 Hi!
 Welcome to the Github page of renaOS!

 # What is renaOS?
-renaOS is a heavily modified Linux distribution for you to have the *best* experience with Linux.
+renaOS is a heavily modified Linux distribution for you to have the *best* experience with Linux